nbruse/control/README.md

 # control
- A function to control for a certain variable in a data set.
+ A function to control every column in a data set for a certain variable Returns new data frame containing residuals